cordwella/ignite/README.md

 Then install the necessary python libraries (or install python first if necessary).
 The list of the libraries are inside requirements.txt

 If you want to you can use a [virtual environment](https://realpython.com/blog/python/python-virtual-environments-a-primer/).
+PyVenv is used here as IGNITE has only been tested running under python3.

 ```
 pyvenv venv